-Welcome to the postdrome phase, i.e. the part of your migraine episode where the worst is over but you’re not exactly back to 100% yet.
+Welcome to the migraine postdrome phase, sometimes called a migraine hangover.
+It’s the part where the worst of the episode is over but you’re not exactly back to 100% yet.

-According to a 2016 study in the journal Neurology, the postdrome phase is pretty common.
-Of 120 patients evaluated, 97 reported having “at least one non-headache symptom in the postdrome,” with these symptoms ranging from fatigue and difficulty concentrating to neck pain and residual headache.
+The postdrome phase is pretty common, according to a 2016 study in the journal Neurology.
+Of 120 patients evaluated, 97 reported having “at least one nonheadache symptom in the postdrome,” with these after effects ranging from fatigue and difficulty concentrating to neck pain and residual migraine headache.